daisukeiot/project15-msft-fork/Deploy/Deployment.md

 > [!TIP]
 > Right click the button below and select **Open link in new tab** or **Open lin in new window**

-> [!NOTE]
-> This deployment will consume about 100 USD per month.
-If you would like to deploy for your development, turn on `Development Environment` option to deploy with Free SKUs.
-With Free SKUs, quotas and limitations apply.

 ## 2 : Personalize and configure Open Platform Deployment

 1. Select Subscription (if you have more than one)